Dany0596/RecommendationSystem/README.md

 * API request examples (via Postman or cURL)
 * Database schema screenshots (from pgAdmin)
 * A short description of how the recommendation logic works

----

- If you like this project, feel free to fork it and experiment!